BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately five thousand construction and design related expert witness designations, the Avoyelles County, Louisiana Construction Expert Directory offers a wide range of trial support and construction consulting services to builders and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides building related trial support and expert consulting services to the industry's leading construction attorneys, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
-Utilizing in house assets which include testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings national experience and local capabilities to Avoyelles County region.
+Leveraging from approximately 5000 construction defect and claims related expert designations, the Avoyelles County, Louisiana Construction Expert Directory delivers a superior construction and design expert support solution to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
+BHA provides construction related consulting and expert witness support services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
+Utilizing captive resources which comprise licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the construction experts group brings national experience and local capabilities to Avoyelles County and the surrounding areas.

 Construction Expert Witness News & Info